 FFI works to change conditions that allow exploitation to exist.
-We believe in a holistic approach so that our projects can give women and children the opportunity to be free from oppression before and after it occurs.
-We do this through prevention, intervention, and restoration programs.
+We believe in a holistic approach to giving people the opportunity to be free from oppression through prevention, intervention, and restoration programs.

 Child Advocacy Center

-In partnership with the Royal Thai Police, the Thai Internet Crimes Against Children, the FBI, and the U.S. Homeland Security, FFI runs the Child Advocacy Center Phuket, a safe and child-friendly place where young victims of trafficking and sexual exploitation are able to speak to a trained forensic interviewer about the trauma that the child has experienced or witnessed.
+The Child Advocacy Center Phuket, located at our FFI office, is a safe and child-friendly place where young victims of trafficking, abuse, or exploitation are able to speak to a trained forensic interviewer about the trauma that the child has experienced or witnessed.
 During the child-friendly interview, investigative law enforcement and social workers supervise from a separate room to build case evidence against the offender(s) that can lead to arrest and prosecution.
-The children are referred to specialized counsellors and their families are given an advocate to help them through the legal process.
-When not being used for interview purposes, FFI also runs after school programs at the Center for children in the community.
+Throughout the case, the children stay in a safe location and receive proper care.
+The ongoing safety and well being of children is our priority.

 Women from African and Eastern European countries who come to Thailand to work are often tricked into a life of sexual exploitation and simply cannot find a way to return to their home countries.
-With the help of local partners, FFI walks these women through the legal and logistical procedures required in order for them to leave Thailand, and we provide care and emotional support during this process.
+When we encounter these women in Phuket, usually through a referral from the national trafficking hotline, FFI walks them through the legal and logistical procedures required in order for them to leave Thailand, and we provide care and emotional support during this process.
 We also help connect these women with organizations in their home countries that can help them rebuild their lives with dignity and strength.